jawhnypoh/COVID_19_tracker/README.md

 - **Point People:** [@jawhnypoh](https://github.com/jawhnypoh)

 ## Features
-- **Cross Platform:** Designed to be natively compatible with both iOS and Android devices
+- **Cross Platform:** Runs on both iOS and Android devices, yay!
 - **Updated Data:** The most up to date data provided by a number of sources
 - **Statistics:** Statistics for global, country specific, or US state and county specific cases
 - **Color Coded:** Color coded statistics for Tested, Confirmed, Active, Deaths, Critical, Recovered, and many more
 - **Charts:** Pie Chart showing percentages, Line Chart showing historical data, Bar Chart showing the most affected countries
 - **News:** Get the latest on COVID related news, tapping on a news article leads to a webview of that article via the URL
 - **Testing Centers:** NEW!
-Find COVID testing center locations for any US state on within a map view with Google Maps
+Find COVID testing locations for any US state within a map view using Google Maps services

 ## Potential Future Features:
 - **Swipe to Refresh:** Swiping down from any of the detail screens will cause the page to refresh with new data